avvarunikhil2731/window/Readme.md

-#this is an empty readme file
+#this all about contact.html and index.html data